 Genetics – Genetics have been identified as contributing to around half of a person’s risk for developing an addiction.
 Mental health illness, gender and ethnicity can also be contributing risk factors relating to a person’s genetics.

-Environment – There are many factors relating to a person’s environment that can contribute to them developing an addiction.
-Environmental factors for substance abuse include Early exposure to drugs in the home, poor parenting from main caregivers, peer pressure, economic status, trauma, physical or sexual abuse and stress.
+Environment – Many factors relating to a person’s environment can contribute to them developing an addiction.
+Environmental factors for substance abuse include Early exposure to drugs in the home, poor parenting from primary caregivers, peer pressure, economic status, trauma, physical or sexual abuse and stress.

 Drug and alcohol misuse around children can be a leading factor in a child developing an addiction.